ElectionDataAnalysis/electiondata/docs/User_Guide.md

 ```
 and similarly, if necessary, for any Contest or Selection.
 If there is more than one Party (e.g.) to be ignored, use a comma-separated list: `Candidate=Total Votes Cast,Registered Voters`

  There is one required parameter: `file_type`.
-For any file type other than nist_v2_xml,  `count_locations` is also required.
+For any file type other than nist_v2_xml,  `count_columns_specified` is also required.
 Depending on the values of these, there are other required and optional fields.
  `file_type`: controls which function from the python `pandas` module reads the file contents.
 Related optional and required parameters must be given under the `[format]` header.
    * 'nist_v2_xml' for xml-formatted file that obeys the [NIST Common Data Format schema](http://itl.nist.gov/ns/voting/1500-100/v2).
 For this file_type, no other parameters are needed.
 If there are no items to ignore, use the munger [nist_v2_xml](mungers/nist_v2_xml.munger).
 Otherwise, use a revised version of that munger, with an `[ignore]` section added.
    * 'excel'